One of the most frequently asked questions by pre-occupational therapy students is...

 Biology

-You won't learn the hands-on skills as the previously mentioned majors.
+You won’t learn the hands-on skills as the previously mentioned majors.
 However, you will have a leg up in research courses and statistics by thoroughly understanding the scientific method.
+Additionally, familiarity with medical terminology is important in both biology and OT education, as it forms a basis for understanding clinical concepts.
 It might not make sense now, but this is crucial for the future of occupational therapy.
 We all need to understand the research and evidence-based practice for the good of our clients and the advocacy of our profession.

 Psychology